Generic Glyphosate VS RoundUp

 Spraying parking lot with Eraser

-You should start to notice yellowing in just a couple of days and within a week or two, the plants should be dead.
-If there is resistance or the plant is persistent a reapplication may be necessary.
+You should start to notice yellowing in just a couple of days, and within a week or two, the plants should be dead.
+If resistance exists or the plant is persistent, a reapplication may be necessary.

 Key Takeaways